tweag/haskell-training/material/basics.md

 ---

-You can assign names to expressions and declare variables
+You can assign names to expressions and refer to those names in other expressions

 ```
 > x = "hello"